daviskregers/notes/git/14-ignoring-unwanted-files.md

 	l1/l2/3.ignored

-nothing added to commit but untracked files present (use "git add" to track) davis@davis-arch  ~/projects/learning-git/project   master  echo "*.ignored" >> .gitignore davis@davis-arch  ~/projects/learning-git/project   master  git status
+nothing added to commit but untracked files present (use "git add" to track) master  echo "*.ignored" >> .gitignore master  git status
 On branch master
 Untracked files:
   (use "git add <file>..." to include in what will be committed)